-FPY 540 Psychology and the Law (3)
+FPY 540 Psychology, Law, and Ethics (3)

-This course is designed to instill a broad understanding of the issues/areas within the field of forensic psychology.
+This course covers relevant laws and ethical issues affecting forensic psychologists practicing in California.
+It is designed to instill a broad understanding of the issues/areas within the field of forensic psychology.
 This broad understanding will include the areas of psychology, law, criminal justice, and forensic mental health.
 Students will be given the opportunity to gain this basic knowledge and will be expected to critically analyze theories, policies, research, and practices within the field of forensic psychology.